sosiristseng/bookmarks/docs/web.md

 - [Bookdown](https://bookdown.org) : Write HTML, PDF, ePub, and Kindle books with R Markdown.
 Wriiten in `R`.
 - [Jekyll](https://jekyllrb.com) : The default SSG for GitHub pages.
 Wriiten in `Ruby`.
 See also [just-the-docs](https://github.com/just-the-docs/just-the-docs)
 - [Publii](https://github.com/GetPublii/Publii) : A content management system (CMS) for creating static websites fast and hassle-free, even for beginners.
+- [Quarto](https://quarto.org/) : an open-source scientific and technical publishing system built on Pandoc.
+It supports Markdown and Jupyter notebooks.

 ### Hugo